EarthEngineering/protocol/EARTH-Protocol-english.md

 An `AssetIssueContract` contains 11 parameters:

 - `owner_address`: the address for contract owner – e.g. “_0xu82h…7237_”.
-- `name`: the name for this contract – e.g. “Billscontract”.
+- `name`: the name for this contract – e.g. “Gabrielscontract”.
 - `total_supply`: the maximum supply of this asset – e.g. _1000000000_.
 - `earth_num`: the number of EARTH – e.g._232241_.
 - `num`: number of corresponding asset.